rpep/rpep.github.io/content/posts/best-practices-django-views.md

 ## What circumstances should I use an APIView, a GenericAPIView, a ViewSet or a GenericViewSet?

 Some rules of thumb I use day-to-day:
-* GenericViewSet and GenericAPIView (and classes that make use of them) should only be used where there is a correspondence directly to something representable as a QuerySet in the Django ORM.
-If you are for e.g. going off to another service to get some data which you return to the client, then APIView or ViewSet are the right choice.
+* GenericViewSet and GenericAPIView (and classes that make use of them) should only be used where there is a correspondence directly to something directly representable as a single QuerySet in the Django ORM.
+If you are for e.g. going off to another service to get some data which you return to the client, or are combining multiple querysets across objects to construct a response, then APIView or ViewSet are the better choice.
 * Does my API correspond 1-2-1 with a Django ORM model and actions on it?
 If so, I generally use a ViewSet to avoid having to write two classes.
 A case where I might use an APIView instead might be where for e.g. I calculate some aggregate statistics (counts of objects, most recent object, etc.) where I only need a simple `get` method.
+I think this is easier to understand, because for such actions, generally 'list' and 'retrieve' as language around this doesn't really make sense.